vitaly-t/pg-minify/README.md

 ##### options.removeAll ⇒ Boolean

-Removes everything, without exception, i.e. special/copyright multi-line comments that start with `/*!` will be removed as well.
+Removes everything, i.e. special/copyright multi-line comments that start with `/*!` will be removed as well.

 ## Testing